IBM/aihwkit/docs/source/using_experiments.rst

 Running an Experiment in the cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once your credentials are configured, running experiments in the cloud can be performed by using the ``CloudRunner``, in an analogous way as running experiments locally::
+Once your credentials are configured, running ``training`` experiments in the cloud can be performed by using the ``CloudRunner``, in an analogous way as running experiments locally::